Coastal Hazard Adaptation Strategy

 The statement in the Draft Coastal Hazard Adaptation Strategy at Section 1.1 is incorrect.
 It states, "The Traditional Owners are the Quandamooka People who have cared for the land and sea of this ancient landscape for thousands of years.
 The Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC) has recognised Native Title rights under the Native Title Act 1993."
 The Quandamooka may claim all of the lands within Redland City, but not all of that land has been ceded to the Quandamooka under the Native Title Act 1993.
 Only Moreton and North Stradbroke Islands, including some of the seas adjacent to those Islands, have been ceded to date.
 In any case, the Quandamooka people are composed of three distinct tribes, the Nunukul, the Goenpul and the Ngugi, and they live primarily on Moreton and North Stradbroke Islands.
 They do not represent the different 'tribes' who occupied the mainland.

-Lindsay Hackett asked over 3 years ago
+Lindsay Hackett asked almost 4 years ago

 Hi Lindsay,